Public program of the Society with a Movie Camera exhibition

 - Amateur Filmmaking in the Soviet Union: A Culture and An Industry.
 A lecture by Maria Vinogradova, 4.11.2021

-We have prepared a series of video lectures "Amateur Cinema: Stories of Visual Modes and Creative Practices" for different audiences, which will be broadcast online.
+We have prepared a series of video lectures "Amateur Film: History of Visual Modes and Creative Practices" for different audiences, which will be broadcast online.
 The authors of the presentations are Iryna Sklokina, Anna Onufriyenko, Oleh Chorny, Yuliya Kovalenko, Oleksandr Makhanets.

 Also in program